sd18spring/InteractiveProgramming/README.md

 You should hear another beep this time.
 These commands will make sure that there is no delay while playing the notes on the keyboard.

-Next, choose the file you want to run. [computer_vision_note_board.py](https://github.com/Utsav22G/InteractiveProgramming/blob/master/computer_vision_note_board.py) uses OpenCV to track the movement of your head and play the notes accordingly. [mouse_keyboard_note_board.py](https://github.com/Utsav22G/InteractiveProgramming/blob/master/mouse_keyboard_note_board.py) uses the _QWERTY_ row of your keyboard and the your mouse buttons to play the notes.
+Next, choose the file you want to run. [computer_vision_note_board.py](https://github.com/Utsav22G/InteractiveProgramming/blob/master/computer_vision_note_board.py) uses OpenCV to track the movement of an object, like your hand or your head, and play the notes accordingly. [mouse_keyboard_note_board.py](https://github.com/Utsav22G/InteractiveProgramming/blob/master/mouse_keyboard_note_board.py) uses the _QWERTY_ row of your keyboard and the your mouse buttons to play the notes.

 ### NOTES
 * You will need a working webcam to run _computer_vision_note_board.py_.
 Optimum distance for _computer_vision_note_board.py_ is about 1.5 to 2 feet.
 Please don't come too close or move too far away from your webcam.